Ap0c/didactylos/README.md

 - animator - Contains the code for the animator component.
 - editor - Contains the code for the editor component.
 - katex - Contains code from the KaTeX project used in the editor.
 - site - Contains code used for the static site export.
 This is not all Javascript, as it contains a CSS file used to define default styles for exported sites.
+It also contains a copy of KaTeX that is copied across to the static site.

 The `styles` directory contains stylesheets used to style the various application windows.